 DEAL: ENCORE HOTEL WITH AMEX FINE HOTELS AND RESORTS

 There are a handful of travel credit cards floating out there like that offer hotel deals on certain properties.
 I specifically chose the Amex Platinum Card’s Fine Hotel and Resorts Program for the Encore Hotel mainly due to the early check-in and room upgrade possibility.
 Amex actually has two different programs, both with similar benefits, so make sure you know which one you’re using.
 The other program is called The Hotel Collection and it requires you to book at least two nights.
 The Fine Hotel and Resorts Program allows you to book for one night.
-The benefit for the Amex Platinum Fine Hotels and Resorts Program includes :
+The benefits for the Amex Platinum Fine Hotels and Resorts Program includes:

 WHAT DID WE GET: